Child Benefit: The lowdown

 You can claim Child Benefit if you’re responsible for a child under 16 (or under 20 if they’re in approved education or training).

-Child Benefit is paid at a weekly rate of £21.05 for the first child and £13.95 for each additional child.
+Child Benefit will be paid at a weekly rate (from April 2022) of £21.80 for the first child and £14.45 for each additional child.

 But did you know there is more to the benefit than the payments?

 Only one person can claim Child Benefit for a child.
 For couples with one person not working or paying National Insurance contributions, making the claim in their name will help protect their State Pension.